DSR-RHIT/me497-reproducible-research/cm/cm1010_invite-collab.md

-# first steps in collaborating via GitHub
+# invite a GitHub collaborator

 The way we are using version control for collaboration, we get four primary benefits: